ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 ## Introduction

-Given a set of samples $x_i$ with corresponding labels $y_i$.
+Given a set of samples $\mathcal{X}$ with corresponding labels $\mathcal{Y}$.
 Let us assume we have a binary classification task with only two labels $\{y_1, y_2\}$.

 We can train a classifier using binary cross-entropy loss, hinge loss (or whatever loss is fit) to get the best model for our task.
-Then, we evaluate this model on unseen data to determine how well it generalizes.
+Afterwards, we evaluate this model on unseen data to determine how well it generalizes.
 This is commonly done by calculating a score like accuracy.

 ## Decomposing the accuracy score